sefinek24/Stella-Mod-Resources/public/resources/ReShade/Presets/1. Made by community/README.md

-# 🌠 Genshin Stella Mod: Community presets
+# 🌠 Genshin Stella Mod: Community Presets

 This folder contains community-made ReShade presets for Genshin Impact and YuanShen.

 ## 👥 Pull Requests
 If you'd like to contribute your own preset, simply create a new Pull Request with accompanying screenshots.
-However, please make sure to hide your UID for privacy and security.
+However, please ensure that you hide your UID for privacy and security.

-### » Use valid names
+### » Use Valid Names
 1. `<Discord username>`/`<Small description>.ini`
 2. `<GitHub username>`/`<Small description>.ini`